jozavala-msft/data-accelerator/Input-in-a-different-tenant.md

  - If your input eventhub/IotHub is in a different tenant, you have to create the consumer groups manually and set the resource creation flag to False
 	- Create two consumer groups:
 		- dataxops: This is common and is needed for the features such as "Get schema" and "Live query"
-		- <flowname>: Every flow needs an associated consumer group .
-When you create a new flow, please make sure you have a consumer group named the <flowname>.
+		- "_flowname_": Every flow needs an associated consumer group .
+When you create a new flow, please make sure you have a consumer group named the "_flowname_".

 	- Set the resource creation flag to False:
 		- Azure Portal -> Resource groups -> Select the resource group of your DataX environment -> Find a resource whose type is Azure Cosmos DB account -> Select the cosmosDB resource -> Data Explorer -> Expand configgenConfigs collection -> Documents -> There should be one document -> Select the document -> Set "resourceCreation" flag to "false"